-Transitioning from a paper-based collection method to an online format has had some challenges; however, it is proving to be a more efficient method of record keeping.
+Transitioning out of a paper-based collection method has had some challenges, however, is proving to be a more efficient method of record keeping.
 In the past, all of our surveys were administered on paper and retained for the appropriate amount of time.
 This not only took up a lot of space but also made data analysis a daunting task.
 In recent years, we have begun the transition to online surveys, which has immensely improved our organization and collection.
 Surveys administered to students for individual course instruction, clinical site evaluation, and overall program effectiveness are now administered online.
-Administering the surveys in this format has allowed us to quickly run reports based on student feedback, aiding in assessment and program improvement.
-Addressing JRCNMT standard D3.1 g (Evaluating graduate assessment of program effectiveness) has been particularly helpful with conducting online surveys.
+Administering the surveys in this format has allowed us quickly run reports based on student feedback, aiding in assessment and program improvement.
+Addressing JRCNMT standard D3.1g, (Evaluating graduate assessment of program effectiveness), has been particularly helpful with conducting online surveys.
 In this online format, the program can put together several questions that pertain to program effectiveness, sending them to the students to easily complete.
-These results serve as an integral component in completing assessment questions on Form L (Fig. 2).
-Currently, the surveys that we give the clinical instructors for evaluating student performance are still on paper.
-This has created some recent issues, because analyzing the data on specific questions that relate to individual SLOs can be time consuming.
-In addition, if a clinical instructor is busy with other tasks, they sometimes fill out the form incorrectly and will eventually have to redo it, creating inefficiencies for both the clinical coordinators and the affiliate education supervisors.
+These results serve as an integral component in completing assessment questions on Form L. (See Figure B).
+Currently, the surveys that we give the clinical instructors to evaluate student performance are still on paper.
+This has created some recent issues, as analyzing the data on specific questions that relate to individual SLO's, can be incredibly time-consuming.
+In addition, if a clinical instructor is busy with other tasks, they sometimes fill out the form incorrectly and will eventually have to redo it.
+This creates inefficiencies for both the clinical coordinators and AES's.
 Moving forward, we will begin to implement these surveys online as well.
-We feel that this will streamline the process of student evaluations, allowing us to easily interpret trends and areas we need to address with the entire class and improving student performance and assessment strategies.
+We feel that this will streamline the process of student evaluations, allowing us to easily interpret trends and areas we need to address with the entire class, improving student performance and assessment strategies.